-I offer an initial consultation to clarify what therapy will involve, discussing the areas you wish to cover and to discuss what support might be helpful to you.
+Our first meeting will give us the time to clarify what therapy will involve, discussing the areas you wish to cover and to discuss what support might be helpful to you.

 The number and frequency of counselling sessions you choose to have will be at your discretion.
 I am happy to work with you for a short term or for a more open-ended, long-term period of time.

-My private practice is in a peaceful ground floor room in Harleston.
+I work in a peaceful ground floor room in Harleston.
 I am also happy to work with you on the telephone.

-I believe that the therapeutic relationship can facilitate personal development, growth and understanding and so enable you to make positive life changes if you choose to do so.
+The therapeutic relationship can facilitate personal development, growth and understanding and so enable you to make positive life changes if you choose to do so.